-(M) Worker's Compensation Insurance and Related Inquiries: The Village of Morton provides Worker's Compensation Insurance to provide employees with three basic protections: (1) to pay work injury related medical bills, (2) to pay two-thirds of average weekly wages while the employee is off work due to the work injury (except when modified by State law for public safety employees), and (3) to cover a settlement based on the permanency of the injury.
+Section 4.15 Worker's Compensation Insurance and Related Inquiries

+The Village of Morton provides Worker's Compensation Insurance to provide employees with three basic protections: (1) to pay work injury related medical bills, (2) to pay two-thirds of average weekly wages while the employee is off work due to the work injury (except when modified by State law for public safety employees), and (3) to cover a settlement based on the permanency of the injury.
 While not required, many employees obtain the services of an attorney to assist them.
 When an employee retains an attorney to represent him or her, State law requires the Village to interact directly only with the employee's chosen legal counsel.
 Accordingly, the Village will not discuss any worker's compensation insurance issues with an employee represented by an attorney.
 Thus, when an employee retains an attorney, the employee will need to contact the employee's attorney with any questions about the worker's compensation insurance or the related worker's compensation insurance process.

-- (N) Use of Village Facilities, Tools & Equipment: Full-time employees may use the department facilities, with the approval of the person responsible for those facilities.
-When using such facilities, the following rules apply: - 1.
-No repairs of personal vehicles or equipment may be done during working hours. - 2.
-No use of Village mechanical supplies, such as oil or grease. - 3.
-No major repairs may be done which would require overnight use of the facility. - 4.
-No storage of partially-repaired or of any personally owned vehicles, campers, trailers, boats, motorcycles, ATV's, etc., on Village property. - 5.
-No use of the Village facilities for repairs on a vehicle or equipment not owned by the employee. - 6.
-The facility must be cleaned and returned to its original state when work is complete. - 7.
-No disposing of personal waste in Village dumpsters.
+Section 4.16 Use of Village Facilities, Tools & Equipment

+Full-time employees may use the department facilities only with the approval of the Chief Mechanic or the Street Department Superintendent in the absence of the Chief Mechanic.
+When using such facilities, the following rules apply:

+- (a) The employee must sign the Waiver and Release of Liability form, found in Attachment A, prior to use of the facility. - (b) No repairs of personal vehicles or equipment during working hours. - (c) Non-employees are not allowed on Village premises unless accompanied by an employee.
+If the employee needs to leave, even for a brief time, the non-employee must vacate the premises during the employee's absence. - (d) No use of Village mechanical supplies, such as oil or grease. - (e) No major repairs may be done which would require overnight use of the facility. - (f) No storage of partially-repaired or of any personally owned vehicles, campers, trailers, boats, motorcycles, ATV's, etc., on Village property. - (g) No use of the Village facilities for repairs on a vehicle or equipment not owned by the employee. - (h) The facility must be cleaned and returned to its original state when work is complete. - (i) No disposing of personal waste in Village dumpsters.

 Village tools and equipment will not be used for any purpose other than official Village business, with the exception that non-powered hand tools may be borrowed by full-time employees with the permission of that department's Superintendent.
-Any borrowed tool must be returned in its same condition, or repaired or replaced if damaged or lost.
+Any borrowed tool must be returned in its same condition, repaired or replaced if damaged or lost.
 No tool borrowed shall cause any hardship or inconvenience to the Village and shall be borrowed at the end of the work day returned at the start of the next work day.
 Approval of the use of the hand tool must be obtained from the Superintendent each time it is borrowed.
 The Superintendent can require the borrower to physically return the tool to the department at any time, day or night.

 The reckless or intentional destruction, or abuse, or misuse of Village property, including equipment, tools, and supplies, is prohibited and will not be tolerated.
-Any equipment, tools, property, or supplies provided for use by an employee in the performance of his or her job are Village property, and must be utilized properly and in a safe manner.
+Any equipment, tools, property, or supplies provided for use by an employee in the performance of his or her job are Village property and must be utilized properly and in a safe manner.
 Employees shall not be permitted to utilize Village property for their personal use other than what is specifically outlined in this section.

-(O) Use of Village Vehicles
+Section 4.17 Use of Village Vehicles